 Calculating the correct tax rate for your business is crucial to avoid payroll errors and penalties for over or underpayment.
 Both underpayment and overpayment by businesses add the same amount of interest to your taxes.
 The interest is adjusted quarterly based on the federal rate and adding .5%.
 Currently, in 2021, the interest rate is 3%. fed rate +.5%.
 For 2021 an added interest rate of 3% is added for any incorrect tax payment.
 If you need to correct an underpayment or overpayment on payroll taxes, you can use specific forms to make adjustments.

 Avoid paying the wrong amount

 Paying the wrong amount of taxes often means somewhere in your calculations or reporting, something went amiss, causing a payroll error — whether that is calculating employees' wages or gross pay or calculating the wrong tax rate for your business.
-Payroll support, like CAVU, can do the calculating and forms for you, making sure your company never miscalculates wages, pays the wrong amount, or gets extra interest on your taxes.
+Payroll support can do the calculating and forms for you, making sure your company never miscalculates wages, pays the wrong amount, or gets extra interest on your taxes.

 3. Not paying at all

 Not paying any taxes may seem like an obvious payroll error, but it is still a common mistake people make and one of the most costly errors.
 By not filing, not paying payroll taxes, or not filing correctly, you are looking at penalties for all the above.

 This one is pretty simple — just pay your taxes!
 Avoiding paying taxes will ultimately cost you more money with the penalty fees associated, and perhaps even criminal penalty, than just paying your taxes.